Black Mountains, Brecon Beacons National Park

 What other Black Mountains Activities are there?

-If walking is not really your thing, you will be happy to hear that there are plenty of other Black Mountains activities to satisfy the outdoor enthusiast.
+If walking is not your thing, you will be happy to hear that there are plenty of other Black Mountains activities to satisfy the outdoor enthusiast.

 Camping